JhonyWalker-pixel/facebook-shimmer/README.md

 ## :clipboard: About the project

 I was working on facebook and I came across a simple but very interesting effect, when scrolling the feed that loads constantly to remain infinite it has a brief animation of a brightness that sometimes loads so fast that you can't even notice it, however I decided to recreate this effect.
-Come see the [result](https://dribbble.com/)

 ## :computer: Languages used